psychemedia/island-storynotes/odo.md

 as a turbulent noble, who had nothing of the ecclesiastic but the name.
-Ordoricus makes the Conqueror describe him as fickle and ambitious, the slave of fleshly lust and mon- strous cruelty, who would never abandon his vain and wanton wickedness ; the scoruer of religion, the artful author of sedition, the oppressor of the people, the plunderer of churches, whose release meant certain mis- chief to many.
+Ordoricus makes the Conqueror describe him as fickle and ambitious, the slave of fleshly lust and monstrous cruelty, who would never abandon his vain and wanton wickedness ; the scoruer of religion, the artful author of sedition, the oppressor of the people, the plunderer of churches, whose release meant certain mischief to many.
 But.
-Ordericus himself is perhaps more just when he says that Odo’s character was a mixture of vices and vir- tues, in which affection for secular affairs prevailed over tho good deeds of the spiri- tual life.
-William of Poitiers (209 A.B.), writing perhaps before Odo’s fall, eulogises him for his eloquence and wisdom in council and debate, for his liberality, justice, and loyalty to his brother; 1 he had no wish to use
+Ordericus himself is perhaps more just when he says that Odo's character was a mixture of vices and virtues, in which affection for secular affairs prevailed over tho good deeds of the spiritual life.
+William of Poitiers (209 A.B.), writing perhaps before Odo's fall, eulogises him for his eloquence and wisdom in council and debate, for his liberality, justice, and loyalty to his brother; 1 he had no wish to use